 Our new product is similar to our regular noodles but much smaller.
 Smaller in size than a grain of rice.
 No need to crush as they will melt easily.
 Melt slowly with your other surfactants.
 If you prefer a nonmelted look, follow your appropriate formula

 Please note this product is not a powder nor a prill.
-See regular noodles and granules
+See regular powder, noodles & granules

 Palm & Stearic Acid Free